CodeCraft-8bit/Web-Development/README.md

 ## Features:

-    __Responsive Design:__ Optimized for mobile and desktop views using CSS media queries.
+__* Responsive Design: Optimized for mobile and desktop views using CSS media queries__

     User Authentication: Implemented secure login and registration functionality.
     API Integration: Communicates with external APIs to fetch and display real-time data.
     Interactive UI: Built with JavaScript and front-end frameworks like React, Vue.js, or Angular.